apigear-io/apigear-docs/content/en/guide/projects.md

 ---
-title: "Create a Project"
+title: "Add Projects"
 description: "A project in ApiGear is used to group API modules"
 position: 4
 category: "Start"
 version: 1.0
-menuTitle: Projects
+menuTitle: Add Projects
 ---

 Inside a workspace the most important concept are Projects.
 Projects are a collection of API modules, documentation and other artifacts you want to keep together.